freifunk-gluon/gluon/docs/user/site.rst

     The `enabled` option can be set to true to enable the VPN by default.

-    If `configurable` is `false` or unset, the method list will be replaced on updates with the list in the site configuration.
-Setting `configurable` to `true` will allow the user to add the method ``null`` to the front of the method list or remove ``null`` from it, and make this change survive updates.
-Settings configurable is necessary for the package `gluon-luci-mesh-vpn-fastd`, which adds a UI for this configuration.
+    If `configurable` is set to `false` or unset, the method list will be replaced on updates with the list from the site configuration.
+Setting `configurable` to `true` will allow the user to add the method ``null`` to the beginning of the method list or remove ``null`` from it, and make this change survive updates.
+The settings `configurable` is necessary for the package `gluon-luci-mesh-vpn-fastd`, which adds a UI for this configuration.

     In any case, the ``null`` method should always be the first method in the list